anne-urai/lab_wiki/MeetingTemplate.md

 Once or twice a year, we'll zoom out together to see what's been done, what lies ahead, what works well and what doesn't.

 For instance:
-- Are you happy with the way things are going - scientifically, personally, in the department and in the lab?
+- Are you happy with the way things are going - scientifically, personally (work-life harmony), in the department and in the lab?
 - What have you accomplished?
 Does this match your original plans?
 - What did you struggle with?
 - What works well, and what can we improve, in our mentoring relationship and in our lab culture?